ab-5v/fly/README.md

   hideClass: 'fly-tooltip_hidden',
   extraClass: '',

-  position: 'bottom', // where to open
+  position: 'bottom center', // where to open tooltip and where to show tail
   arrowSize: 10       // offset between tooltip and handle }
 ```